HealthCare.gov: Reception and possible ramifications

 Sebelius later said in response to criticism, "The majority of people calling for me to resign I would say are people who I don't work for and who do not want this program to work in the first place".
 She also said, "I have had frequent conversations with the President and I have committed to him that my role is to get the program up and running, and we will do just that."
 Her popularity in her native Kansas where she previously served as governor, according to University of Kansas political science professor Burdett Loomis, has spurred her on to stay on.

 U.S. House Minority Leader Nancy Pelosi, a Democratic Representative from California, commented about the controversy that she feels optimistic about things being fixed, saying "I have faith in technology" as well as "while there are glitches, there are solutions, as well."
 Democrats in Congress have accused Republican critics of HealthCare.gov of acting in bad faith.
 "We want the process to improve, but we're not interested in torpedoing the process," said Representative Xavier Becerra, another Democrat from California and chairman of the House Democratic Caucus.

 Republican Senator Marco Rubio has drafted legislation as a result of the controversy to delay the individual mandate.
 The proposed legislation has drawn scattered Democratic support.
-Professor and author Victor Lombardi commented to Bloomberg Businessweek that the website's issues "don’t sound catastrophic", and he added that history "may judge this project as the catalyst that revolutionized the United States health-care system" such that "no one will remember a few hiccups at launch."
+Professor and author Victor Lombardi commented to Bloomberg Businessweek that the website's issues "don't sound catastrophic", and he added that history "may judge this project as the catalyst that revolutionized the United States health-care system" such that "no one will remember a few hiccups at launch."

 Although the law that decreed the creation of HealthCare.gov has been divisive and political speculation has taken place, polling done by the Gallup organization around the time of the difficult roll-out still have found that a majority of Americans support keeping at least some aspects of Obamacare.
 Specifically, just 29% of the public favoured a complete repeal.
 However, a joint The Washington Post and ABC News survey stated that 56% of respondents consider the website's problems a harbinger of other problems with the health care measure.

-On October 29, 2013, Rep. Lee Terry (R, NE-2) introduced the Exchange Information Disclosure Act (H.R.
-3362; 113th Congress).
+On October 29, 2013, Rep. Lee Terry (R, NE-2) introduced the Exchange Information Disclosure Act.
 The bill would require the United States Department of Health and Human Services to submit weekly reports to Congress about the how many people are using HealthCare.gov and signing up for health insurance.
-These reports would be due every Monday until March 31, 2015 and would be available to the public.
+These reports would be due every Monday until March 31, 2015, and would be available to the public.
 The bill would "require weekly updates on the number of unique website visitors, new accounts, and new enrollments in a qualified health plan, as well as the level of coverage," separating the data by state.
 The bill would also require reports on efforts to fix the broken portions of the website.
 The House was scheduled to vote on it on January 10, 2014.